-You can leave your soup with a chunky consistency, but if you like a blended/creamy soup, use an immersion blender to blend the soup in the pot to desired consistency or transfer to a blender in batches and blend until smooth (being careful not to over-fill the blender with hot liquid), then return blended soup to the pot over medium heat.
+- You can leave your soup with a chunky consistency, but if you like a blended/creamy soup, use an immersion blender to blend the soup in the pot to desired consistency or transfer to a blender in batches and blend until smooth (being careful not to over-fill the blender with hot liquid and pulse a few times initially to get it started), then return blended soup to the pot over medium heat.

 - Add 1/2 cup heavy cream, 1/3 cup freshly grated parmesan cheese and return to a simmer.
 Season to taste with salt and pepper if needed and turn off the heat.*

 - Ladle into warm bowls and top with more parmesan and chopped fresh basil.